dustinpfister/blog_posts/_posts/lodash_at.md

 ## 1 - The basics of lodash at, and what to know first

 This is a post on the lodash at method in the javaScript utility library known as lodash.
+With that said I trust that you have at least enough experience with javaScript and the specific environment that you are coding in to know how to make use of an external javaScript library and so forth.
+If not even this basic section of the post might still prove to be a bit to advanced for you at the moment.

 ### 1.1 - lodash at method basic example